keycloak-rel/keycloak-rel/README.md

 After the release has completed and it has been verified the release should be announced:

-1. Navigate to the `Branch - Create Release` workflow
+1. Navigate to the `Announce Release` workflow
 2. Click on `Run workflow`
 3. Use workflow from: `Branch: <release branch>` (for example `Branch: 19.0`)
 4. version: `<full version>` (for example `19.0.0`)